-There are alot of new owner-operators in the industry that have questions about commercial truck insurance requirements.
+There are alot of new owner-operators in the industry that have questions about commercial truck insurance requirements or even how to handle a freight claim.
 You came to the right place.
 Here we will be taking a deeper look at the world of trucking insurance.
 Insurance coverage for your trucking business is a different ball game from for business owners than for your personal auto insurance.

 Simply put, Insurance is a truck drivers best friend in a lot of ways.
 The Federal Motor Carrier Safety Administration will not let you operate without it.
 Infact, the FMCSA and DOT require proof of liability insurance for your Operating Authority/MC Number application.
 Most shippers require proof of insurance before they will trust your company with their freight.
 As long as your insurance is in place, you have a working trucking company.
 Proof of coverage always needs to be handy for inspections or in the event of an accident.

 Insurance is one of the most expensive purchases for a trucking company.
 The premiums require a large amount of upfront cash and the monthly payments can be in the thousands.
 So why do you need something that is going to cut into your profits?
 Protection.
 Insurance protects not only your business but your customers’ as well.

 When a customer gives you freight to haul, they are trusting you with their business.
 Your customer needs that freight to reach its final destination in pristine condition because that freight represents their profits.
 Damaged freight could put your customer out of business.
 Having insurance shows your customers that you are able to protect their interests in case of an accident.
 It also protects yours since you will not have to pay for total damage costs out of pocket.